 I’ve decided that this season is all about unexpected flavors.

 Lately I’ve been playing around with different spices and have really enjoyed a few new and somewhat random combinations.
-A lot of this has been inspired by my RawSpiceBar subscription (which is fun because I’m getting introduced to so many different spices from around the world), in addition to just playing around in my kitchen.

 This week, I decided to take spices traditionally associated with sweet foods (hello cinnamon!) and find a way to make them take on savory flavors.